 • additional documents that could support your complaint

-Pre-complaint Resolution
+Pre-Complaint Resolution

 In some cases, the intake consultant may see an opportunity to resolve the issue quickly through facilitating communication between the parties.
 The intake consultant’s role throughout this process is to remain neutral and unbiased.
 The process can also serve to help educate employers and workers about human rights violations and their consequences.